CardiacModelling/BenNevis/README.md

 ## Installation

-`nevis` requires Python 3.6 or newer.
+Python 3.6 or newer is required.
-The additional package `convertbng` is recommended, but not required.

-To install without cloning this repository, use
+To install directly from PyPI, use
 ```
 pip install nevis
 ```